React Tutorial

 field.
 The saveTodo

-function is called when the form is submitted, and it saves the document to the database.
+function is called when the form is submitted, and it saves the document to the ledger.
 The setTodo

 function is used to update the text